TosbackCgusBridge-Bot/CGUs-versions/Sdge/Terms of Service.md

 Claims of Infringement on Web site

-In the event that any visitor believes that its copyrights or trademarks are infringed by materials posted or stored on this Web site, they should complete the linked “Notice of Infringement” and email it to our Webmaster: \[email protected\] with a confirming copy mailed to:
+In the event that any visitor believes that its copyrights or trademarks are infringed by materials posted or stored on this Web site, they should complete the linked “Notice of Infringement” and email it to our Webmaster: webmaster@sdge.com with a confirming copy mailed to:

 > San Diego Gas &.
 Electric Company
 > Office of the General Counsel